dhnblam/workshops/index.md

-# DH Units in the Nordic and Baltic Countries
+# Digital Humanities Support Units in the Nordic and Baltic Countries

 Workshop at the 6th Annual Conference of the Digital Humanities in the Nordic and Baltic Countries, Uppsala/Sweden, March 14–15, 2022.

-Information about the conferenve can be found on the [conference website](http://dhnb.eu/conferences/dhnb2022/).
+Information about the conference can be found on the [conference website](http://dhnb.eu/conferences/dhnb2022/).

 ## Co-organisers